aboikis - stock.adobe.com

-“And we accelerated a project to roll out our information sharing and population health management platform, the Allscripts dbMotion solution.
+“We accelerated a project to roll out our information sharing and population health management platform, the Allscripts dbMotion solution.
 After all that talk about population health management, we had been working on a three- to six-month deployment programme to run this summer and suddenly we were able to deliver it in a matter of weeks,” he said.

-“We pulled medications information from the EMIS system that our GPs use into the platform, and we added laboratory and radiology information and documents from trust systems, so it was all accessible to clinicians at the touch of a ‘blue button’ in context, all within the EPR.”
+“We pulled medication information from the EMIS system that our GPs use into the platform, and we added laboratory and radiology information and documents from trust systems, so it was all accessible to clinicians at the touch of a ‘blue button’ in context, all within the EPR.”

 Stopping tech jargon

-One of the key lessons the trust has learned from the pandemic, said Thomas, was to stop with tech jargon, and stop trying to “define the solution from the outset, only to find that it does not do what people wanted it to do”.
+One of the key lessons the trust has learned from the pandemic, said Thomas, was to stop with tech jargon, and to stop trying to “define the solution from the outset, only to find that it does not do what people wanted it to do”.

 “Instead, we are going to keep talking about operational and clinical needs and how technology can address them.
 And we are going to continue with agile development processes,” he said.